 The reviews are in from Adelaide’s playground experts, who are calling the new space “gorgeous” and “a brilliant outcome”.

-The playground has been designed by Climbing Tree and incorporates suggestions from Linden Park Primary School children who entered a State Government competition last year to design a national park using the Minecraft computer game.
+The playground has been co-designed by Climbing Tree and Peter Semple Landscape Architects and incorporates suggestions from Linden Park Primary School children who entered a State Government competition to design a national park using the Minecraft computer game.